The Port of Blyth

 Blyth is still home to a port - which handles more than 1.5m tonnes of cargo each year - and its harbour is dominated by a set of stunning wind turbines which generate electricity for the National Grid.

-There is also the popular South Beach, a beautiful stretch of golden sand, home to the only beach huts in Northumberland, all of which are available for rent.
-Why not make the most of your stay in Blyth and stay in a Blyth bed and breakfast.
+There is also the popular South Beach, a beautiful stretch of golden sand, home to 20 brightly coloured beach huts, all of which are available for rent.
+Make the most of your stay in Blyth and stay in a Blyth bed and breakfast.
 Close to the beach there is a large children's play area, a fish and chip shop and public toilets and showers at an amenity building nearby.

 Attractions include a large leisure centre and pool, the Phoenix Theatre, and Blyth Spartans - one of England's most famous amateur football clubs.
 For added convenience and luxury, stay in a Blyth hotel, so you're never too far from the action.

 The town also has its own lighthouse, The High Light Lighthouse, built in 1888.
 It stands to the rear of Bath Terrace and is 18.74 metres (61.5 ft) tall.
 It was deactivated in 1985 and is now preserved for the nation.
 Spend a week here and stay in a Blyth Self Catering property.

 Blyth Battery, a coastal defence artillery battery, built in 1916 to protect the Port of Blyth is now open as a Military and Local Heritage museum.